primefaces/primefaces/docs/7_1/core/javascriptAPI.md

 # Javascript API

-PrimeFaces renders unobstrusive javascript which cleanly separates behavior from the html.
+PrimeFaces renders unobstrusive javascript which cleanly separates behavior from the HTML.
 Client side engine is powered by jQuery.

 ## PrimeFaces Core (PrimeFaces.core.*)